legend-exp/remage/docs/rmg-commands.md

 ### `/RMG/Processes/SensitiveProductionCut`

 Set simulation production cuts, for sensitive region for electrons, positions, and gammas.
-Notes: this does not apply to protons, alphas or generic ions.
+Note: this does not apply to protons, alphas or generic ions.

 * **Parameter** – `cut`
   * **Parameter type** – `d`